 IEEE 802.3at PoE Powered Device (PD) EV Board

 According to the IEEE 802.3at specification, the PD module must provide the circuitry needed to be detected by the PSE as it polls the Ethernet links.
 The IEEE 802.3at specification also allows the option for the PD to provide classification as to the amount of power needed by the PD Module.
-EV3908+8002+6901-00A with the MP8002DN provides all the necessary hardware to provide detection and classification together with programmable inrush current limit, power good indicator, thermal protection and current limit.
-An external 30W Flyback converter is connected as the PWM part of the PD, which is controller by the PWM controller MP3908DK with soft-start, slope compensation and peak current limiting.
-MP6901DS is used for synchronous rectification on secondary side to boost the whole efficiency of the system.
+EV3908+8002-00A with the MP8002DN provides all the necessary hardware to provide detection and classification together with programmable inrush current limit, power good indicator, thermal protection and current limit.
+An external 30W Flyback converter is connected as the PWM part of the PD, which is controller by the synchronous PWM controller MP3908DS with soft-start, slope compensation and peak current limiting.

 - Meets IEEE 802.3at Specifications